andreoji/fizzbuzzex/README.md

 ## Description

-This app fullfils the requirement of a Fizzbuzz web app and API written in Elixir.
+Fizzbuzzex fullfils the requirement of a Fizzbuzz web app and API written in Elixir.
-Web users and API clients can follow links and favourite numbers between 1 and 100_000_000_000.
+Web users and programmatic API clients can follow links and favourite numbers between 1 and 100_000_000_000.

 ### Pagination